PDF

 4.1.4 Criminal background check

-Given that the purpose of requiring good character is to ensure that engineers maintain the trust that the public have placed in them, crimes of moral turpitude , defined as “conduct that is considered contrary to community standards of justice, honesty or good morals are the primary areas of concern for regulatory bodies in Canada.
-Appendix A contains a table with a list of crimes that involve moral turpitude.
+Given that the purpose of requiring good character is to ensure that engineers maintain the trust that the public have placed in them, crimes of moral turpitude, defined as “conduct that is considered contrary to community standards of justice, honesty or good morals are the primary areas of concern for regulatory bodies in Canada”.
+Appendices A and B contain lists of crimes that involve moral turpitude and human rights violations.

 4.2 Registrants

 Once applicants are registered as professionals with the regulator, they are expected to maintain their good character and uphold the same high standard of professional conduct.
 It is through the discipline process that registrants are held to account for their behaviour.
 In most regulators, registrants are not automatically subject to investigation due to criminal offences.
-However, anyone may complain against a registrant and conviction of a criminal offence would be grounds for a complaint and, subsequently, an investigation.
+However, anyone, including members of the public, may file a complaint against a registrant and conviction of a criminal offence would be grounds for a complaint and, subsequently, an investigation.

 Since regulators are concerned foremost with safety and the public interest, and secondly with the reputation of the profession, crimes that put into question whether a registrant can uphold those values are considered the most significant.
 Crimes of moral turpitude can therefore be the grounds for a finding of “conduct unbecoming a member” or its equivalent.